-Cognitive behavioral therapy for insomnia (CBT-i), Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Solution-focused, Strengths-based
+Cognitive Behavioral Therapy for Insomnia (CBT-i), Interpersonal Psychotherapy, Motivational Interviewing, Solution-focused, Strengths-based

 I am a Bay Area native who is multicultural and can speak Spanish.
 I have worked in various agencies, community mental health, and alongside local school distractions.
 I have a unique set of interests and life experiences that have aided me in connecting with people from different backgrounds and beliefs.
 My therapeutic skills are a wide-range toolkit that is uniquely tailored to each client's personality, interests, and goals.
 I believe therapy gives us the opportunity to understand ourselves in a profound way and is a form of self-care.